AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/contr_guide.md

 6. Make sure all the tests pass.

+7. Lint the code.

-7. Ensure the docs are accurate.
+8. Ensure the docs are accurate.

-8. Submit a Pull Request.
+9. Submit a Pull Request.

 On top of having python installed, we will be using git and the command line.
 Also, we assume you have a github account and know how to fork a project.
 We will use plain git through the command line but feel free to use the git client of your choice.